reggieflete/SQL_Projects/README.md

 📊 **Analysis**

+*It was noticed that the dataset didn't provide much Canada data, I proceeded with the analysis just for educational purposes*

 ### 💰 1.
 Top-Paying Data Analyst Jobs

 Filtered positions by highest average salary, focusing on remote jobs.
 These roles offer salaries up to **\$650,000/year**, showcasing the top tier of the job market.